ori-drs/aerial_terrestrial_registration/README.md

 This repository contains the implementation of our paper **Markerless Aerial-Terrestrial Co-Registration of Forest Point Clouds using a Deformable Pose Graph** [[Paper]](https://arxiv.org/abs/2410.09896)

 ## Setup
+The code has been tested on Ubuntu 20.04 and Python 3.8.10.

 Install the dependencies: